Frequently Asked Questions (FAQ)

 What kinds of braille documents can I make with BrailleBlaster?

-You can make worksheets, reading lists, word lists, to-do lists, tables, study sheets, short stories, poetry, line-numbered prose, and just about anything else you, your child, or your student need to learn!
+You can make worksheets, reading lists, word lists, to-do lists, tables, study sheets, short stories, poetry, line-numbered prose, and just about anything else you, your child, or your student needs to learn!

 What if I need to edit BRFs?